Funding Conditions for the Flagship Event Fund of the 2020 Regional Flagship Events Program

 - Promotional events where the marketing of a product is the principal objective.

-- Business events such as trade shows and consumer exhibitions, conferences and industry meetings.
-Consumer events that include a business event as an extension event will not be excluded provided the consumer event is the primary purpose of the event.
+- Business events such as trade shows, exhibitions, conferences and industry meetings.
+Consumer events that include a business event as an extension event may be considered if the consumer event is the primary purpose of the event.
+More information on Destination NSW’s business events programs.

 - Events owned and/or operated by an agency or entity of the Federal Government, or a State or Territory Government including New South Wales.

-All applicants to the three funds in the Regional Flagship Events Program must be the event owner (ie: own the rights to the event), must be financially solvent, must be a company or incorporated association and must have an Australian Business Number (ABN).
+All applicants to the three (3) funds in the Regional Flagship Events Program must be the event owner (i.e: own the rights to the event and have the relevant approvals for the event), must be financially solvent, must be a company or incorporated association and have an Australian Business Number (ABN).
+Destination Networks are unable to apply for funding from this program.

 FLAGSHIP EVENT FUND